|Apache | POI||

 Apache POI - Source Code Repository

-The Apache POI sourcecode is also available as source artifacts in the Maven Central repository, which may be helpful for those users who make use of POI and wish to inspect the source (eg when debugging in an IDE).
+The Apache POI source code is also available as source artifacts in the Maven Central repository, which may be helpful for those users who make use of POI via Maven and wish to inspect the source (eg when debugging in an IDE).

 For general information on connecting to the ASF Subversion, repositories, see the version control page.

-NOTE: When checking out a subproject using subversion, ensure that you are checking out a tag, a branch or trunk (the main-line) and not all tags and branches, to avoid filling up your hard-disk and wasting bandwidth.
+NOTE: When checking out a subproject using subversion, either perform a sparse checkout or check out the trunk or a single branch or tag to avoid filling up your hard-disk and wasting bandwidth.